savannaemily6/savannaemily6/README.md

 ## Hi there 👋
 <header>🔭 I'm a high school student currently working on creating a website that offers free resources to support and guide young females exploring technology and coding.
-  🌱 I'm currently learning different coding languages, like Python and HTML/CSS.
+<header> 🌱 I'm currently learning different coding languages, like Python and HTML/CSS.
   <body>

     📫 How to reach me: